GT-RAIL/rail_object_detection/README.md

 Colors change with each new detection of the object, and note that there is no tracking or propagation of labels (as on the couch in the gif above).

 You can also launch the demo node with a publish rate parameter, which slows or speeds up the cycling of images in the `libs/darknet/data` directory.
-For example, to publish at 0.5 Hz I could run:
+For example, to publish at 0.5 Hz run:
 ```
 roslaunch rail_object_detector drfcn_demo.launch rate:=0.5
 ```